tnebooks/12th-zoology/content.en/zoology/immunology/_index.md

 **Anaphylaxis** is the classical immediate hypersensitivity reaction.
 It is a sudden, systematic, severe and immediate hypersensitivity reaction occurring as a result of rapid generalized mast-cell degranulation.

+## Immunodeficiency diseases

-**8.12 Immunodeficiency diseases** Immunodeficiency results from the
+Immunodeficiency results from the

 failure of one or more components of the immune system.
 Primary immune deficiencies are caused by genetic developmental defects.
 Secondary immune deficiencies arise due to various reasons like radiation, use of cytolytic and immunosuppressive drugs and infections. **AIDS** is an acronym for Acquired Immuno Deficiency Syndrome.
 It is the deficiency of immune system, acquired during the life time of an individual indicating that it is not a congenital disease.
 AIDS is caused by Human Immuno Deficiency Virus **(HIV)**.
 It selectively infects helper T cells.
 The infected helper T cells will not stimulate antibody production by B-cells resulting in loss of natural defence against viral infection.
 On the basis of genetic characteristics and differences in the viral antigens, HIV is classified into the types 1 and 2 **(HIV-1, HIV-2)**.

+### Structure of HIV

-**Structure of HIV** The human immunodeficiency
+The human immunodeficiency

 virus belongs to the genus **Lentivirus**.
-When observed under the electron microscope, HIV is seen as a spherical virus, **100-120 nm** in diameter, containing a dense core surrounded by a lipoprotein envelope.
+When observed under the electron microscope, HIV is seen as a spherical virus, ## nm** in diameter, containing a dense core surrounded by a lipoprotein envelope.
 The envelope has **glycoprotein (gp)** spikes termed gp 41 and gp 120.
 At the core, there are two large **single stranded RNA**.
 Attached to the RNA are molecules of reverse transcriptase.
 It also contains enzymes like protease and ribonuclease.
 The core is covered by a capsid made of proteins.
-This is followed by another layer of **matrix proteins** as shown in the **Fig 8.10.**
+This is followed by another layer of **matrix proteins** as shown in the **Fig 8.10.

 Reverse transcriptase